Action Point 16 - Strategy to develop a regional mechanism to detect and review safety signals

 Definitions and scope

-The scope of the strategy was limited to medicines and vaccines at this stage.
+The scope of the strategy is medicines and vaccines.

 According to the report from the CIOMS Working Group VIII Practical Aspects of Signal Detection in Pharmacovigilance, a signal is defined as “information that arises from one or multiple sources which suggests a potentially new causal association, or a new aspect of a known association, between an intervention and an event or set of related events, either adverse or beneficial, that is judged to be of sufficient likelihood to justify verificatory action.”
 WGVIII Report (cioms.ch)